Apologia — or “Why we do it this way”

 We take special care to say how each reference relates to our claims.
 This avoids a problem we've seen in popular writing on science topics, where the author writes a long text with a lot of claims in it, and then follows it with a bunch of references to scientific publications.
 This immediately gives the impression that there is a plethora of scientific evidence supporting the author's claims, but this appearance can be deceptive.
-You can't easily figure out which specific facts support which part of the author's argument, nor can anyone else.
+You can't easily figure out which parts of the cited paper support which part of the author's argument, nor can anyone else.
 It is distressingly common, in our experience, that some of the cited papers do not actually support the claims at all.

-We try to be specific enough that you can verify and understand why the scientific evidence that we cite led us to our current beliefs.
+We try to be specific enough that you can understand why the papers we cite led us to our current beliefs.
 We hope we succeed well enough to suit the purpose.

 We limit our claims to only what is justified by the evidence, even when this makes our claims more complex or less exciting.
 A certain amount of simplification is necessary for communication, but we will try to be explicit about simplifications.Don't put more weight on evidence than it can bear.